MosesMwalya/bank_credit_scoring/README.md

 ## Contributions
 Contributions are welcome!
-If you would like to contribute to this repository, please follow the guidelines outlined in [CONTRIBUTIONS](https://github.com/MosesMwalya/bank_credit_scoring/blob/main/CONTRIBUTIONS.md) Any improvements, bug fixes, or additional projects are greatly appreciated.
+If you would like to contribute to this repository, please follow the guidelines outlined in [CONTRIBUTIONS](https://github.com/MosesMwalya/bank_credit_scoring/blob/main/CONTRIBUTIONS.md)

+Any improvements, bug fixes, or additional projects are greatly appreciated.

 ## LICENSE
 This project is licensed under the [MIT License](https://github.com/MosesMwalya/bank_credit_scoring/blob/main/LICENSE.md).
 You are free to use the code and resources for educational or personal purposes.

 ## Feedback and Contact
 I welcome any feedback, suggestions, or questions you may have about the projects or the repository.
-Feel free to reach out to me via [email](moses.mutua@gmail.com)
+Feel free to reach out to me via [my email](moses.mutua@gmail.com)

 Enjoy exploring my data science projects!